Okpainmo/hardhat-fundMe_2024-fix/README.md

 ## Important Notes.

-1. Package manager user: NPM.
+1. Package manager used: NPM.
 2. I only fixed the main(Javascript) branch.
 I'm yet to do so for the Typescript branch.

 ## Areas covered.